 Soundstage & Imaging

 The E50S’ have an airy and spacious presentation for its price point with good separation between instruments and vocals.
 Sound dimensions are quite a bit enclosed despite the overall airiness between the different sound dynamics.
-This may be down to the design of the driver more than anything and is again something which SoundMAGIC could endeavour to improve upon.
+This may be down to the design of the driver more than anything and is again something which SoundMAGIC could endeavor to improve upon.

-Overall, SoundMAGIC have released yet another solid product in their solid E-series line-up.
+Overall, SoundMAGIC has released yet another solid product in their solid E-series line-up.
 The E50S plays well in the all-rounder territory and is consequently compatible with many genres.
 With a sleek low-profile design and good build quality, it further excels as an earphone to be used for any occasion.
 Coupled to this, naturalness and neutrality are attributes which these IEMs have strongly going for them and allow users to make the most out of modern music tastes.
 With that said, there are a couple of nitpicks that SoundMAGIC could address in future revisions to improve their ever-popular E-series and establish an even larger share of the audiophile industry.
-For now though, the modest improvements from its little brother, the E10, have manifested in a stylish, easy-to-drive and natural IEM that many people would not be disappointed with.
+For now, though, the modest improvements from its little brother, the E10, have manifested in a stylish, easy-to-drive and natural IEM that many people would not be disappointed with.

 |Headphones Type||Headphones – binaural|